nadialafreniere/nadialafreniere.github.io/home.md

 To learn more about my  **Ph.D. and master's theses** and my research, click on the [research tab](research).
 To read more about my **activities to help the general public discover mathematics**, click on the [outreach tab](outreach).

+Mary Versa Clemens-Sewall, a math major at Dartmouth, wrote [this biography of me](https://math.dartmouth.edu/~awmcontest/2020winners/Mary_Versa_Clemens-Sewall.pdf) for the Association for Women in Mathematics' contest, and received a honor mention for it.
+Congratulations!

 ## Contact:

 [first_name].[last_name]@dartmouth.edu